-A new choir started at Canterbury Cathedral in 1093 by Prior Ernulf and completed by Prior Conrad was dedicated in the presence of Henry I, David of Scotland and many English Earls.
+The construction of a new choir was started at Canterbury Cathedral in 1093 by Prior Ernulf and completed by Prior Conrad was dedicated in the presence of Henry I, David of Scotland and many English Earls. ¹

 A peace treaty signed by King David of Scotland and King Stephen.
 The Scottish King had invaded northern England in January and had captured many of the major towns including Carlisle and Newcastle.
 In response, Stephen had raised a large army and marched north to Durham.
 King David agreed to talk rather than fight and an arrangement was agreed allowing the Scots to keep Carlisle in return for stopping their advance.
 David refused to do homage to the English King as his loyalties rested with Matilda, King Henry's daughter.
 King David's son did pay homage to Stephen and received the Earldom of Huntingdon in return.

 After King Stephen gave up the rights to Cumberland after the Treaty of Durham to the Scots, King David made Carlisle his southern capital.
 The Scottish king made large improvements to the defences of the castle at Carlisle and built a keep.